iamdtang/skaterdav85.github.io/_posts/2016-08-11-consider-using-json-api-for-your-api.md

 Have you ever argued with your team on how an API should be formatted?
 [JSON:API](http://jsonapi.org/) is a specification that was created to standardize and reduce the number of decisions that have to be made when building JSON APIs.
 (Yes, it can be confusing talking about JSON:API compliant APIs and JSON APIs that don't follow the spec).
 The benefit of following a specification that is opinionated about the format of your API is that it allows developers to be more productive and focus on what matters, the _unique parts_ of an application.
 Not only does it state what the format should look like, it also embraces hypermedia APIs.

-The JSON:API specification was initially drafted by Yehuda Katz (co-creator of Ember and a huge contributor to a number of well known open source projects) and many of the decisions were extracted from Ember Data, a robust, client-side data access layer used with Ember.
-Today there are five primary authors: Steve Klabnik, Yehuda Katz, Dan Gebhardt, Tyler Kellen, and Ethan Resnick.
+The JSON:API specification was initially drafted by Yehuda Katz (co-creator of Ember and a huge contributor to a number of well known open source projects) and many of the decisions were originally extracted from Ember Data, a robust, client-side data access layer used with Ember.
+Since then, the spec has gone through several iterations based on lots of feedback and is at 1.0.
+There are five primary authors: Steve Klabnik, Yehuda Katz, Dan Gebhardt, Tyler Kellen, and Ethan Resnick.

 If you haven't looked at the spec, I encourage you to [read through some of it](http://jsonapi.org/) and look at example payload structures.

-I've had the pleasure of working with JSON:API and appreciate its opinions.
-However, I've seen criticism that typically falls into two buckets: "JSON:API is too bulky" and "What's with hyphens?".
-There was a lot of thought put into this specification and the decisions were based on lots of feedback with good reasons.
-In this post, I'd like to address these criticisms from my point of view that might deter others from using JSON:API.
+I've had the pleasure of working with JSON:API and I've really appreciated its opinions.
+However, I've seen criticisms that typically fall into two buckets: "JSON:API is too bulky" and "What's with hyphens?".
+In this post, I'd like to address these criticisms from my point of view that may have deterred others from using JSON:API.

 ## Criticism 1: "JSON:API is too bulky and verbose"